 Cooling Technology

-- Side Sleepers: Generally benefit from softer mattresses that contour to their body, relieving pressure on hips and shoulders.
+- Side Sleepers: Typically benefit from softer mattresses with more pressure relief.

-- Back Sleepers: Usually require medium-firm support to maintain spinal alignment.
+- Back Sleepers: Often prefer medium-firm support to maintain spinal alignment.

-- Stomach Sleepers: Need firmer mattresses to prevent their hips from sinking, which can cause back pain.
+- Stomach Sleepers: Generally need firmer mattresses to prevent their hips from sinking in.

-- Edge Support: Important for those who sit on the edge of the bed or share a mattress, preventing sagging.
+- Edge Support: Important if you sit on the edge of your bed or share a bed and need more usable sleep surface.

 Leesa Mattress Comparison